1Password/arboard/README.txt

-This is a library for getting and setting the clipboard contents under the X window system, intended to be used in servo.
+This is a library for getting and setting the contents of the OS-level clipboard (currently only works with the X window system, eventually will be cross-platform), intended to be used in servo.
 It contains code derived from xclip.